LidkeLab/ReversibleJumpMCMC.jl/docs/src/index.md

-# RJMCMC.jl
+# Overview

-RJMCMC.jl provides a lightweight framework for Reversible Jump Markov Chain Monte Carlo.
+ReversibleJumpMCMC.jl provides a lightweight framework for Reversible Jump Markov Chain Monte Carlo.

 The framework is based around the following code block.